 "You're following me."
 She didn't sound half as annoyed as she would have in the past.

-She stopped, didn't talk as Supes and Bats walked by.
-Wally noticed Bruce looked back at them.
+She stopped but didn't talk as Supes and Bats walked by.
+Wally noticed Bruce looking back at them.

 "He's jealous," he said softly.

 "So what?
 He won't do anything about it."

 She studied him.
 "Were you following me for a reason?"